aljedaxi/zettel/pages/z_the_falcondale_collection.md

 ### What is it to be alive?
 > the very very eminent Chilean biologist Humberto Maturana ... said it's nothing to do with self-reproduction.
 It's to do with self-production
 ####
+> that self-reproduction is  a special case of autopoiesis, that one of the things you do to make yourself is  to have offspring to take over once you've died.
+So, the notion of autopoiesis is really much more fundamental
+###